 - You can view a video on how to use City of Gresham's sandbag station.

-Free sand and sandbags are available for citizens of Troutdale that are at risk for flooding.
+Free sand and sandbags are available for Troutdale residents that are at risk for flooding.
 Call the Public Works Shop (503-674-3300) during regular business hours to arrange pickup of sandbags.
 The Shop is located at 342 SW 4th Street.
 You are required to fill and transport the sandbags yourself in a manner that does not disrupt City operations.
 Bring your own shovel and help from friends to accelerate the process of filling, tying, and loading the bags.

 Non-Emergency number is 503.823.3333 in all Portland and Multnomah County areas.